Code-Institute-Submissions/susanmarie87-The-Garden_NovResub/README.md

 ---

 ### Unresolved Issues
 ---
 * There is a poor scree breakdown response on Galaxy Fold in most browsers except for Chrome.

 * I was unable to get the flash messages functioning and i believe it was due to the fact that I didn't make individual components.
+All of my code was unfortunately lumped together creating a very real issue when trying to apply the flash function.
-Everything was lumped together and I used tutor support so much that I now receive warnings so I really hate to add more onto my time.
+  I used tutor support so much that I now receive warnings so I really hate to add more onto my time.

+* There are several warnings left in run.py which all have to do with my poorly chosen naming conventions in regards to registration and events.
+For the sake of my sanity, I have left those warnings.

+* env.py imported but unused error was left as well.

+* Several attempts to try and add a doctstring on line 1 but it failed miserably every time.
 ---

 ## **Deployment**